Analyzing source code

 If you want to disable our automatic analysis, go to the settings of your project on GitHub or GitLab, delete our webhook under Webhooks.
 (Note that its url starts with

-After calculating new and resolved issues between the merge request commit and the base one, DeepScan sends the status check to the project:
+After calculating new and resolved issues between the request commit and the base one, DeepScan sends the status check to the project:

 |New issues||Resolved issues||Status check|